JackHarrison/getLibraryNamesOfObjectsWithLinkageNamesAndUsedOnTimelineOnly/README.md

 # getLibraryNamesOfObjectsWithLinkageNamesAndUsedOnTimelineOnly
 FL util

-Gets the library item names for objest that only have:
+Gets the library item names for objects that only have:

-A linkage name
-Are used on the timeline
+A linkage name and are used on the timeline.